AlexMcCarroll/CV/README.md

 - Hong Kong permanent residency

 ## About Me
 Born and raised in Hong Kong, I attended Fettes College in Edinburgh on an all-rounder scholarship.
-I then went on to read History at the University of Exeter where I was awarded a second class, first honours degree.
-I enjoy traveling and in the last year, I have visited Western and Central Europe, Asia, and South America.
+I then went on to read History at the University of Exeter.
+Other than history books I love to read anything from novels, to newspapers, to blog posts.
+I adore both fiction and non-fiction, but definitely prefer the latter!
+I also enjoy travelling and in the last year I have visited Western and Central Europe, Asia, and South America.
 Most recently, this November I visited the headquarters of the Christina Noble’s Foundation in Ho Chi Minh City, Vietnam.
-Swimming, cycling, and running keep me active, and I also enjoy skiing, ski-touring, sailing, diving, rock climbing, hiking, and triathlon.
+Swimming, cycling, and running keep me active, and I also enjoy skiing, ski- touring, sailing, diving, rock climbing, hiking, and triathlon.